roytang/blog/content/posts/2007/08/first-birthday-outside-the-country.md

 ---
-title: First Birthday Outside the Country
 author: Roy
-type: post
-date: 2007-08-10T03:15:56+00:00
-url: /2007/08/first-birthday-outside-the-country/
 categories:
 - Just Another Day
+date: 2007-08-10 03:15:56
 tags:
 - birthday
+title: First Birthday Outside the Country
+type: post
+url: /2007/08/first-birthday-outside-the-country/
 ---

 Check.
 Yeap, I turned 29 a couple of days ago.

 There&#8217;s a typhoon signal no. 8 over HK right now as I type this.
 For people in the Philippines, that&#8217;s hard to imagine since our local indicators only go up to storm signal no. 4.
 But it&#8217;s really a bit calm where I am right now, some wind but not much rain.
 I&#8217;m not inclined to go out though, I&#8217;m running out of clothes as it is.